Manifest-driven

 Tech stack

 Klebb is what falls out when you refuse to add a framework until you genuinely need one.
-Roughly 1,200 lines of server, no bundler, no database, no surprises.
+No bundler, no database, no surprises.

 Lit web components loaded straight from esm.sh.
 No React, no bundler, no build pipeline.